Home / Awards, Grants & Honors

 At the annual meeting, AMP honors individuals at various stages of their careers through several prestigious awards.
 Each year's award winners are announced online and in the November (Annual Meeting) issue of The Journal of Molecular Diagnostics.
+Most application deadlines are in June 2017.

 AMP's highest award, the AMP Award for Excellence in Molecular Diagnostics recognizes lifetime pioneering and special achievements by professionals in the fields of molecular biology, molecular pathology, pathology, genetics, microbiology and basic medical sciences, especially as these achievements relate to molecular diagnostics and molecular medicine.